sameeresque/pyCOSETC/README.md

 ## Acknowledgement & Copyright

 The information retrieved by this code is obtained by scraping data from the [COS Spectroscopy ETC](https://etc.stsci.edu/etc/input/cos/spectroscopic/).
-We acknowledge and respect the intellectual property rights of the source website and the authors of the content we have scraped.
-No copyright infringement is intended in this repository.
 The content used here abides by the content [use policy of the source](https://www.stsci.edu/copyright).